Gladstone Central

 The level of cultural diversity witnessed in Gladstone Central was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Gladstone Central had a higher than average cultural diversity, with 25.2% of its population born overseas and 15.1% speaking a language other than English at home.
+Gladstone Central's cultural diversity was above average, with 25.2% of its population born overseas and 15.1% speaking a language other than English at home.
 Christianity was the predominant religion in Gladstone Central, comprising 44.4% of people.
-Hinduism was notably overrepresented compared to the rest of Queensland, making up 3.7% of Gladstone Central's population versus 0.8%.
+Hinduism was overrepresented compared to Regional Qld, making up 3.7% versus 0.8%.

 Frequently Asked Questions - Diversity